-The Senior Administrative Coordinator is an integral part of the team and performs a wide range of complex, confidential and sensitive executive level duties for the President and other organizational leaders; supports the Board of Trustees; oversees the administrative office functions and manages special project and assignments.
+The Executive Assistant and Board Liaison is an integral part of the team and performs a wide range of complex, confidential and sensitive executive level duties for the CEO and other organizational leaders; supports the Board of Trustees; oversees the administrative office functions and manages special project and assignments.

 Interested in this position?
-Fill out this application and email with cover letter to firstname.lastname@example.org.
+Fill out this application save and email with cover letter to email@example.com.

 Assistance to President